 It’s a sobering prospect – but it doesn’t have to be that way.
 If you’re in the workforce, either full-time, part-time or casually, you can turn things around.
 Boosting your super savings in the second half of your working life can make a big difference to your final balance and the lifestyle you’ll be able to enjoy when you stop working.

-Reviewing your outgoings and assets – including how much is in your super account – will help you understand your position and create a plan to get back on track, says MLC General Manager, Workplace Super, Helen Murdoch.
+Reviewing your outgoings and assets – including how much is in your super account – can help you understand your position and create a plan to get back on track.

 Sorting out a super shortfall